-- Blend together 6 dates, vanilla, salt, and 1 cup of the pecans.
+- In a food processor, blend together 6 dates, vanilla extract, salt, and 1 cup of pecans.
 Batter will be sticky and thick.
-Then Place in bowl and set aside.
+Then place in a glass or metal bowl and set aside.

-- Next, in a small saucepan, combine 1/3 cup maple syrup (for sweeter topping using 1/2 c maple syrup), 2 tbsp milk (or water), 1/3 cup coconut oil, and 2 tbsp instant coffee.
+- Next, in a small saucepan, combine the maple syrup (for sweeter topping use 1/2 cup maple syrup), milk, coconut oil, and instant coffee.

-- Bake again for about 18-22 minutes or until golden brown on sides.
+- Bake again for about 18-22 minutes or until the sides are golden brown.